Spheroman/card-scanner/README.md

 # Card Scanner

+>[!WARNING]
+>This project was created using AI tools.
+The tools were guided by me, but much of the implementation was left to the tools.

-A high-performance Pokemon card scanning and identification system using YOLO for segmentation and ORB+VLAD for identification.
+A Pokemon card scanning and identification system using YOLO for segmentation and ORB+VLAD for identification.

 ## Features